first heard of Niall Ferguson when reading his columns in the LA Times. A historian

 I also was fascinated by the detailed story about how John Law,

-a renegade Scotsman, who became the leader of the Bank of France in the eighteenth century and created one of the
+a renegade Scotsman, became the leader of the Bank of France in the eighteenth century and created one of the

 largest stock market